AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

   - need to reflect headers, but including merkle proofs-of-reflection would be cumbersome
 - what about security implications and/or confirmation time?

-\todo{nb: mb security/conf bits go in PoW reflection, or stay here, IDK yet}
+\todo{nb: mb security/conf bits go in Proof of Reflection, or stay here, IDK yet}

 ### Availability of Reflected Blocks